-Veterinary surgeons are permitted to advertise in the media or press, sponsored media or in other forums approved under the council which includes Veterinary Association Malaysia, Malaysian Small Animal Veterinary Association or with the permission of the Dean/Head in local Universities and Institutions under the Higher Education Ministry under the following guidelines:
+5.3.1 Veterinary surgeons are permitted to advertise in conventional or social media or press, sponsored media or in other forums approved under the council which includes Veterinary Association Malaysia, Malaysian Small Animal Veterinary Association or with the permission of the Dean/Head in local Universities and Institutions under the Higher Education Ministry under the following guidelines:

-5.3.1 The primary purpose of advertisements to act as directories and listing the practice and veterinary surgeon's basic details.
-It can be advertised in the media or press, directories or classified with the following information and for the following purposes only: Setup, Commencing, Discontinuing, Change or Practice Address, Temporary Stoppage of Services, Resumption, Sale or Purchase, Change in Partnership.
+The primary purpose of advertisements to act as directories and listing the practice and veterinary surgeon's basic details.
+It can be advertised in the media or press, directories or classified with the following information and for the following purposes only: Setup, Commencing, Discontinuing, Change or Practice Address, Temporary Stoppage of Services, Resumption, Sale or Purchase, Change in Partnership/Ownership.
+It is permissible to send a circular closed letter to bona fide clients of the practice informing them of such changes with the exception of Setup.